How to become an outdoor activities instructor

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, for a level 3 course

-You could get into this job through an advanced apprenticeship as an outdoor activity instructor.
+You could get into this job through an advanced apprenticeship as an outdoor activity instructor or an outdoor learning specialist higher apprenticeship.

 Employers usually set their own entry requirements but will often recruit people aged 18 or over.